 Does learning to ride a horse hurt?

-After a few lessons your muscles will have become conditioned to horse riding so will no longer ache.
-You’ll probably realise after one lesson that your legs don’t ache and haven’t done for a while – congratulations you’re well on the path to becoming a fully fledged rider now!
+After a few lessons, your muscles will have become conditioned to horse riding so you will no longer ache.
+You’ll probably realize after one lesson that your legs don’t ache and haven’t done for a while – congratulations you’re well on the path to becoming a fully-fledged rider now!

 Do I need any special equipment before I start to learn to ride a horse?

 If you’re not sure whether horse riding is for you and you just want to give it a go first then you’re not going to want to invest in a brand new outfit.
 That said though a riding hat or jockey skull is a must for beginners in my book.
 In some countries, it’s a legal requirement but if you are unlucky enough to fall off it’ll help protect your head from injury.
 Some riding schools will have a collection of hats you could borrow but if you want to have your own then your local tack shop will be able to advise you on the right size for your head.

 Footwear wise you want to be wearing sensible boots (or shoes if you don’t have boots) with a slight heel to them.
 Stilettos and sneakers as well as being a very bad idea are actually dangerous.
 The reason your footwear should have a small is heel is so that your foot won’t slip through the stirrup.
 When riding you should have the ball of your foot in the stirrup and your heel pointing downwards, this position will prevent your foot slipping right through but for new riders, this isn’t a natural way of sitting.